vulppi-dev/IntREST/README.md

 ## Introduction

-IntelliREST is a versatile backend framework written in TypeScript, specifically tailored for Node.js (version >= 18.0.0).
+IntREST is a versatile backend framework written in TypeScript, specifically tailored for Node.js (version >= 18.0.0).
 It provides a range of tools and utilities that streamline the development of RESTful APIs.
-By employing a file-system-based approach, IntelliREST simplifies route handling by mapping the application's routes to its file structure, enhancing code organization and promoting simplicity.
+By employing a file-system-based approach, IntREST simplifies route handling by mapping the application's routes to its file structure, enhancing code organization and promoting simplicity.

 ### Key Features